 More about IBC

-If you follow my blog you will know I am part of IBC (International Bloggers Club) which is a group of talented bloggers from around the world.
+If you follow my blog, you will know I am part of the IBC (International Bloggers Club), which is a group of talented bloggers from around the world.
 We have members from Spain, South Africa, Australia, the United States, and Canada.
-Each month we come together and create a project with a common theme.
+Each month, we come together and create a project with a common theme.

-If you missed last month’s “Felted fixation ” theme here is the link to my Steampunk Nutcracker.
-The “Bodacious Books ” contributions from my fellow bloggers for this months challenge are listed below, please feel free to jump over and give them some love.
+If you missed last month’s “Felted fixation ” theme, here is the link to my Steampunk Nutcracker.
+The “Bodacious Books ” contributions from my fellow bloggers for this month’s challenge are listed below.
+Please feel free to jump over and give them some love.

 - Birdz of a feather |Upcycled book